How to write and release Crystal Shards.

 description is a single line description used to search for and find your shard.

 A description should be:

-It's hard for anyone to use your project if they can't find it. crystalshards.xyz is currently the go-to place for Crystal libraries, so that's what we'll optimize for.
+It's hard for anyone to use your project if they can't find it.
+There are several services for discovering shards, a list is available on the Crystal Community page.